 Fairly often I see articles claiming sugar causes cancer, or that something else causes it.
 I figured I’d post this for people to read.

 As someone who’s learned some Brazilian Portuguese (and still has a lot to learn), something like this has been on my mind for a while.
 One of the things that us physicians are supposed to have is cultural competence.
 I think that before I started learning Portuguese, when I heard the term Latino/a or Hispanic, Spanish speakers typically came to mind.
+Though I’ve also recently read something arguing for treating those from Portuguese speaking countries as a distinct group (though in the US they’re often lumped in with those from Spanish speaking countries).
 Granted I realized that encompassed people from many places as cultures (a patient of Puerto Rican decent who’s family has been in the U.S. Mainland for a generation or two might not have all of the same concerns as people who came from Columbia, Peru or Mexico).

 Even people who come from the same country might be very different, though more similar to each other than they are to the ‘average’ american.
 In this I think of people from China where there are many languages and dialects spoken.
 Even in the U.S., someone who grew up in New England might have a much different outlook than someone who grew up in the Mid West or South East of the U.S. They might have different dietary proclivities as well.